 - Keep your pet at a healthy weight.
 A roly poly puppy or chubby kitten might look cute, but carrying extra fat is not good for your pet’s health.
 At the same time, an overly skinny pet is no healthier as it has no reserves in case of illness.

 - Make sure your pet gets regular exercise.
 Not only will this help you to achieve number one above and keep your pet’s cardiovascular system in good health, but regular aerobic exercise will also help keep your pet mentally stimulated and help to avoid behavioural problems.
 However, assuming your dog has access to a yard is not enough – they need to get moving!
 This can be great for your health too as a dog can make the perfect workout partner.
-However, do also bear in mind that over exercise leading to a sore and liming pet getting is no good either, especially for the older pet where a few short walks may be a better option and can give just as much healthy exercise with no damage!
+However, do also bear in mind that over exercise can lead to a sore and limping animal which is no good either.
+A few short walks may be a better option and can give just as much healthy exercise with no damage, especially for the older pet.

 - Feed a balanced, nutritious diet.
 Much of the commercial pet food on the market today is the animal equivalent of junk food and is just not good for your pet.
 A raw food diet is the closest to a natural diet for carnivores that we can achieve and dogs that eat a natural diet live longer, healthier lives.
 Supplements such as Verde Multivitamin multimineral can help balance a raw food diet when needed.

 - Seek natural ways to support your pet’s health.
 Just as is the case for us humans, a more holistic and natural approach to caring for your pets is becoming ever more beneficial in today’s modern society.